 Insurance Company Assessments

-Now that you’ve determined your needed benefit amounts and checked around with companies on their premium rates, you’ve probably narrowed down your list a bit and have a clearer idea of which insurance companies you want to further consider.
+After you’ve determined your needed benefit amounts, check with companies on their premium rates.
+This will help you narrow down your list.
+And you’ll have a clearer idea of which companies you want to further consider.

-While the BBB shouldn’t be your main source of research, it can help you get an idea of the types and number of complaints filed against each company and how each company handles complaints filed against it.
+The BBB shouldn’t be your main source of research.
+However, it can help you get an idea of the types and number of complaints filed against each company.
+It will also show you how each company handles complaints filed against it.